-Rules and procedures for the 5thTop of the World International Piano Competition 2017
+Rules and procedures for the 6thTop of the World International Piano Competition 2019

 These rules and procedures regulate all matters pertaining to applications, auditions, repertory requirements, calendar, scheduling, and operation of the competition.

-Each applicant submits a recording of a work by W.A.Mozart or J.Haydn and a romantic work from the 19th century (including Scriabin and Rachmaninov).
+Each applicant submits a video recording of a work by W.A.Mozart or J.Haydn (including one slow and one fast movement) and a major romantic work from the 19th century (including Scriabin and Rachmaninov).
 A national jury chooses 24 contestants to be invited to the competition’s live rounds in Tromsø, Norway.

 First round with 24 contestants: Free choice of pieces maximum total playing time of 30 min.